aerogear/aerogear-unifiedpush-server/README.md

 Now go to ``http://localhost:8080/ag-push`` and enjoy the UnifiedPush Server.
 __NOTE:__ the default user/password is ```admin```:```123```

+### Getting Started with Clustered Servers

+In order to test on a cluster of WildFly servers, the default configuration serves pretty well, you just need to change startup script a bit - in following scenario we will use servers colocated on one node with configured port-offset:

+    ./bin/standalone.sh -c standalone-full-ha.xml -Djboss.messaging.cluster.password=somepassword -Djboss.socket.binding.port-offset=100

+And in a second terminal:

+    ./bin/standalone.sh -c standalone-full-ha.xml -Djboss.messaging.cluster.password=somepassword -Djboss.socket.binding.port-offset=200

 ## Documentation

 For more details about the current release, please consult [our documentation](https://aerogear.org/getstarted/guides/#push).